Matthew Butterick

 Matthew Coffin Butterick (born November 15, 1970) is an American typographer, lawyer, writer, and computer programmer.
 He received the 2012 Golden Pen Award from the Legal Writing Institute for his book Typography for Lawyers, which started as a website in 2008 based on his experience as a practicing attorney.
 He has worked for The Font Bureau and founded his own website design company, Atomic Vision (purchased by Red Hat in 1999).
 Expanding Typography for Lawyers, Butterick published Practical Typography as a "web-based book" in July 2013.

 Butterick graduated with a BA in visual and environmental studies from Harvard University.
 He later earned a JD at the University of California, Los Angeles and was admitted to the State Bar of California in 2007.

-As of January 2023, Butterick is currently serving as co-counsel in multiple class action lawsuits against AI companies Github Copilot, Stable Diffusion, as well as another class action lawsuit against Stability AI, Midjourney, and DeviantArt.
+As of November 2023, Butterick is serving as co-counsel in multiple class action lawsuits against AI companies GitHub and OpenAI (for GitHub Copilot), Stability AI (for Stable Diffusion), Midjourney, and DeviantArt.